anupsv/advance-image-downloader-golang/README.md

     ```

 3. Create a text file called image_urls.txt and add the URLs of the images you want to download, each on a separate line.
-4. Create a configuration file called config.txt and set the following options:
+4. Create a configuration file called config.yaml and set the following options:
     ```makefile
-    ImageURLFile = image_urls.txt
+      image_url_file: image_urls.txt
-    DownloadDirectory = ./downloads/
+      download_directory: ./downloads/
-    BatchSize = 2
+      batch_size: 2
-    MinWaitTime = 0.8
+      min_wait_time: 0.8
-    MaxWaitTime = 3.0
+      max_wait_time: 3.0
+      max_image_size_mb: MAX

     ```
 Adjust the values according to your requirements.
-Ensure that the ImageURLFile option points to the correct file name and path.
+Ensure that the image_url_file option points to the correct file name and path.
+The max_image_size_mb option can be set to "MAX" to skip the size check and download all images regardless of their size.

-5. Run it using `go run main.go`
+5. Run it using `go run main.go`.
+The program will download the images from the URLs specified in the image_urls.txt file.
+The specified batch size and wait time between batches will be respected.
+Images exceeding the specified size (if max_image_size_mb is not set to "MAX") will be skipped.

 6. The downloaded images will be saved in the downloads directory.

 ## Configuration Options
-- ImageURLFile: The path to the file containing the list of image URLs to download.
+- image_url_file: The path to the file containing the list of image URLs to download.
-- DownloadDirectory: The directory where the downloaded images will be saved.
+- download_directory: The directory where the downloaded images will be saved.
-- BatchSize: The number of images to download concurrently in each batch.
+- batch_size: The number of images to download concurrently in each batch.
-- MinWaitTime: The minimum wait time between batches (in seconds).
+- min_wait_time: The minimum wait time between batches (in seconds).
-- MaxWaitTime: The maximum wait time between batches (in seconds).
+- max_wait_time: The maximum wait time between batches (in seconds).
+- max_image_size_mb: The maximum allowed size (in megabytes) for an image.
+Set to "MAX" to skip the size check and download all images regardless of their size.